 Francis is Chief Commercial Officer at AHC and a Board member of Engage for Success, the UK's employee engagement taskforce.
 Francis has over 20 years' experience in technology, employee engagement, communication and wellbeing, and advises organisations on effective strategies and solutions to engage employees with their pensions and benefits.
 Francis holds an Honours degree in Law and a Diploma in Employee Motivation, and has addressed audiences including the House of Commons' HR Leadership Team and the Engage for Success annual conference.
 He is a keen rower and won gold at the British Rowing Masters Championships in 2016.

 Head of Benefits Strategy

-Jelf Employee Benefits
+Howden Employee Benefits & Wellbeing

-His principal aim is better communicating the value and usage of employee benefits to employers.
-This he has achieved through many (highly successful) seminar series over the last decade, and his regular and widely read blog posts on the subject.
+His principal aim is better communicating the value and usage of employee benefits to Human Resources professionals.
+This he has achieved through many (highly successful) seminar series, and his regular and widely read articles and blog posts on the subject.

 He is occasionally accused of making employee benefits interesting.

 David joined BMO Global Asset Management in 2017 and is responsible for the UK FM business.